DonnieData/kickstarter-analysis/README.md

 Analysis of Kickstarter campaign data

 ### Purpose

-- Analyze campaign data
-- Analyze crowdfunding data to highlight possible trends and produce deliverables based on subsets and metrics of crowd funding data
-- produce deliverables that can lead to insight
-- Analyze

-The purpose of this project is to produce insight into campaign performance through utilzing statistical formulas and visualtion methods in Excel.
+The purpose of this project is to produce insight into campaign outcomes through utilzing statistical formulas and visualtion methods in Excel.
-Deliverables will be based off a subset of data (theater category) which is the focus of this analysis.
+With the primary focus being onsubset of data (theater category), deliverables will be based on the relationship of campaigns and thier launch dates as well as their funding goals.

+## Analysis Focus Questions

+Is there a rel
+yada yada relationship metric shit

 ## Analysis and Challenges
 - Analysis

 ### Analysis of Outcomes Based on Launch Date

+Based on

 ### Analysis of Outcomes Based on Goals